CIPD Level 5HR01 Employment Relationship Management Assignment Example

 Last but not least, you will be introduced to legal matters, including performance, disciplinary, and grievance matters, and finally how to deal with such matters legally.

-AC 1.1.
-Differentiate between employee involvement and employee participation and how they build relationships.
+Q1.
+Drawing on examples from the case study, explain the differences between employee involvement and employee participation, and how they build relationships.
+(AC 1.1)

 Answer: